ryankamiri/yap-for-me/README.md

    - Outgoing messages with excluded words
    - Outgoing messages with attachments
    - Conversations with no outgoing messages
+   - Failed tool call conversions (reactions/replies where target message not found)
 3. Groups messages by chat session 👥
 4. Sorts messages chronologically ⏰
+5. Converts outgoing messages to tool calls:
+   - Generates stable GUIDs for all messages
+   - Detects reactions (Loved, Liked, Disliked, etc.) and converts to `react()` calls
+   - Detects replies (from `replying_to` field) and converts to `reply()` calls
+   - Regular messages become `send_message()` calls
+6. Groups consecutive outgoing messages into multi-action examples
-5. Creates training examples where:
+7. Creates training examples where:
-   - Context: Previous messages in the conversation
+   - Context: Previous messages in the conversation (with GUIDs, formatted replying_to strings)
-   - Target: Your next outgoing message (text only)
+   - Target: Tool calls (code-style format) for your outgoing messages

 ## Dependencies